SwedbankPay/developer.swedbankpay.com/_includes/payer-aware-payment-menu.md

 you need to make it easy to [clean up old data][tokens].
 See more below the main `paymentOrder` request example, or follow the hyperlink above.

-A Payer Aware Payment Menu request can look like this.
+## Payer Aware Payment Menu Request

 {:.code-view-header}
 **Request**